hoopty3/siriproxy-isy99i/README.md

 Usage
 -----

-**Turn on <device name>** -
+**Turn on (device name)** -
 	Will check the status of that device and determine its state.
 	If it's On and it's a dimmer, Siri will give you the status and ask if you want to adjust the brightness settings.
 	If it's Off and it's a dimmer, Siri will ask what percent you would like to turn it On to.
 It it's not dimmable, it will just turn On.
 	If it's On, Siri will alert you that it is already On.
 	Otherwise, if Siri misunderstands you or that device isn't configured in devices.rb, you will be alerted that the device isn't programmed for control.

-**Turn off <device name>** -
+**Turn off (device name)** -
 	Will check the status of that device and determine its state.
 	If it's On, Siri will shut it Off.
 	If it's Off, Siri will alert you that it is already Off.
 	Otherwise, if Siri misunderstands you or that device isn't configured in devices.rb, you will be alerted that the device isn't programmed for control.

-**Get status of <device name>** -
+**Get status of (device name)** -
 	Siri will request the status of the device from the ISY-99i and report it back to you.
 	Otherwise, if Siri misunderstands you or that device isn't configured in devices.rb, you will be alerted that the device isn't programmed for control.

-**Dim/turn up/turn down/set dimmer on/set level on <device>-
+**Dim/turn up/turn down/set dimmer on/set level on (device name)**-
 	If device is dimmable, Siri will ask what you would like to set the On percentage to and then issue the command to change that setting.
 	Otherwise, if Siri misunderstands you or that device isn't configured in devices.rb, you will be alerted that the device isn't programmed for control.
-**NOTE** This particular function hasn't been behaving very well for me.
+**NOTE -- This particular function hasn't been behaving very well for me.
 Siri has a hard time understanding the word 'dim'.
 At least when I speak it.
-If anyone has any ideas on how to improve this, let me know!
+If anyone has any ideas on how to improve this, let me know!**

-**NOTE** Thermostat functions are currently limited to one thermostat.
+**NOTE -- Thermostat functions are currently limited to one thermostat.
 I know there are many of you that have multiple thermostats in your setup, and it shouldn't be too hard to incorporate them into the code, but I only have one so that is what I coded.
-I have it on my to do list...
+I have it on my to do list...**

 **What is the temperature/inside inside/temperature temperature/in here?**
 	Gets current temperature from your thermostat and reports it to you.

 **What is the status/thermostat thermostat/status?**
 	Will retrieve and report the status of the following: current temp, cooling setpoing, heating setpoint, and mode.

-**Set cooling/cool setpoint/cooling setpoint to ##**
+**Set cooling/cool setpoint/cooling setpoint to (##)**
 	Will set the cooling setpoint of your thermostat to whatever 2 digit value you tell it to.

-**Set heat/heating/heat setpoint/heating setpoint to ##**
+**Set heat/heating/heat setpoint/heating setpoint to (##)**
 	Will set the heating setpoint of your thermostat to whatever 2 digit value you tell it to.

-Above are the main arguments that Siri will use with the ISY-99i controller.
+Above are the main arguments that have been coded so far for use with the ISY-99i controller.
 I have programmed in some specific phrases and instructions for my use.
 These can be found in the siriproxy-isy99i.rb file.
 Feel free to edit these and make it your own.
 I only ask that you share any funny or neat applications that you come up with.

 Example:
-Me:  Merry Christmas Siri!
+	* Me:  Merry Christmas Siri!
-Siri: Merry Christmas, Jesse!
+	* Siri: Merry Christmas, Jesse!
 Do you want me to put the tree lights on?
-Me: Yes/sure/yep/ok/whatever
+	* Me: Yes/sure/yep/ok/whatever
-Siri turns on the tree lights.
+	* Siri turns on the tree lights.
 	Or...
-Me: No thanks
+	* Me: No thanks
-Siri: Scrooge!
+	* Siri: Scrooge!

-**NOTE** If/when you make changes to either devices.rb or siriproxy-isy99i.rb, you must copy it to the other plugin directory.
+**NOTE -- If/when you make changes to either devices.rb or siriproxy-isy99i.rb, you must copy it to the other plugin directory.
 Remember, you put a copy in `~/.rvm/gems/ruby-1.9.3-p0@SiriProxy/gems/siriproxy-0.3.0/plugins` **AND** `home/SiriProxy/plugins`.
 They both have to match!
-Then follow steps 11 - 15 of the installation procedure to load up your changes and start the server again.
+Then follow steps 11 - 15 of the installation procedure to load up your changes and start the server again.**

 To Do List
 ----------